madisongh/digsigserver/README.md

 for a single user (with the `--user` option), or in a Python 3 virtual environment.

 ## Configuring
-Configuration is handled through environment variables:
+Configuration is handled through environment variables.

 **DIGSIGSERVER_KEYFILE_URI**: this should be set to the location of the signing-key files used for signing operations.
 The server only retrieves the files when needed and never retains them after a signing operation is complete.
 Currently, `file://` and `s3://` URIs are supported.

+Other settings for configuring the underlying Sanic framework can also be provided.

+See the documentation pages on the different signers for their specific configuration settings (if any)/

 **DIGSIGSERVER_L4T_TOOLS_BASE**: path to the directory under which the L4T BSP package(s) have been installed.
 Defaults to `/opt/nvidia`.

-**DIGSIGSERVER_IMX_CST_BASE**: path to the directory under which the NXP CST tools have been installed.
-Defaults to `/opt/NXP`.

-Other settings for configuring the underlying Sanic framework can also be provided.

 ### Timeouts

-Some signing operations (particularly for bootloader update payloads and Mender artifacts) can take several minutes to complete, so the server configuration sets a default `RESPONSE_TIMEOUT` of five minutes.
+Some signing operations (particularly for Jetson bootloader update payloads and Mender artifacts) can take several minutes to complete, so the server configuration sets a default `RESPONSE_TIMEOUT` of five minutes.
 You may need to increase this setting, depending on your server hardware and expected service load.
 You should also configure client-side timeouts and retries to guard against signing failures caused by service timeouts under load.

 ## Running
 Once installed, use the `digsigserver` command to start the server: